 What is Recovery?

-- Recognizing that each person is unique, with the right to determine their path toward mental health and wellbeing; and,
+- each person is unique and has the right to determine their own path toward mental health and well-being

-- Understanding that we live in complex societies where many intersecting factors (biological, psychological, social, economic, cultural, and spiritual) have an impact on mental health and wellbeing.
+- societies include many intersecting factors (biological, psychological, social, economic, cultural, and spiritual) that have an impact on mental health and well-being.

 What are we doing?

 We are committed to accelerating the shift toward recovery-oriented practice.
 The following resources are designed to assist you in its implementation: